sinsinkun/raylib-eav/README.md

 - create an empty "main.db" file in the root folder
 - (FYI: `-lraylib -lsqlite3` flag was added to tasks.json manually)

+Note: there's a `src/font.c` and `src/icon.c` resource file missing from the repo.
+These files are generated through raylib using the `ExportFontAsCode()` and `ExportImageAsCode()` functions.
+The unconverted files are included in `/assets`.

 ## Release
 - This is for compiling a release version of the project, packaging dependencies into the .exe